open/close all folders

 - In the expansions of Galactic Civilizations 2 the limitations of centrifugal force are discussed in the description for the "Artificial Gravity" tech.
 Apparently during the stargate era a Drengin troop transport once had an arm motor jam and toss thousands of troops out into space.
 A number of the default human ship designs have rotating sections, in particular the colony ship.

-- The world of Pendor, from The Journal Entries of Kennet Shardik, is Niven's Ringworld with the Serial Numbers Filed Off, because Niven had threatened to sue Elf Sternberg over writing gay BDSM Known Space fanfic.
+- The world of Pendor, from The Journal Entries of Kennet Shardik, is Niven's Ringworld with the Serial Numbers Filed Off, because Niven had threatened to sue Elf Sternberg over writing gay BDSM Known Space fanfic of the Kzin.

 - Darwin's Soldiers: Card of Ten takes place primarily on one of these.

-- The space station Credomar in Schlock Mercenary is a cylinder designed to make use of this, but it's considered to be so inefficient that it's a mystery why anyone would build a space station like that.
-It's eventually revealed that Credomar wasn't really a space station, but a Wave Motion Gun disguised as a space station.
+- The space station Credomar is a cylinder designed to make use of this, but it's considered to be so inefficient that it's a mystery why anyone would build a space station like that.
+It's eventually revealed that Credomar wasn't really a space station, but a Wave Motion Gun turned into a space station to prevent its use as a weapon.